-There are clubs and groups for students to get involved, don’t find one you like?
+There are clubs and organizations for students to get involved in, don’t find one you like?
 Start a one of your own!
 There are many religious and philosophical clubs.

 Newman Catholic Student Center

-The Catholic Student Center is available to support your spiritual growth and exploration through providing a place to make new friends, enrich your faith, study and relax.
+The Catholic Student Center is available to support your spiritual growth and exploration by providing a place to make new friends, enrich your faith, study, and relax.

 Ogden Institute of Religion

 Founded by the Church of Jesus Christ of Latter-day Saints, the institute is to open to all young adults.
-See website for classes, services and activities.
+See the website for classes, services, and activities.

 Aimed at relaxation and connecting mind and body.

 Each season Weber State Cultural Affairs features public performances and educational residencies of artistic excellence in a diverse range of disciplines.